jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 		<img src= "Images/DC-Squaremarkers.JPG">
 	</p>

 4. We are going to change how the data are added.
 Instead of adding all the points as a single layer, we are going to add each type of point as its own layer.
-To do that, we will iterate through each record of the data using the `forEach` funtion, and add a new layer if we find a new value in the symbol field.
+To do that, we will iterate through each record of the data using the `forEach` function, and add a new layer if we find a new value in the symbol field.
 The symbols are from the Style for this map from the [Maki icons](https://labs.mapbox.com/maki-icons/){:target="_blank"}.
-To add different icon images, you'd need to create your own style and refer to the images as shown in the symbology lab or add imges at runtime via this [add image method](https://docs.mapbox.com/mapbox-gl-js/example/add-image/){:target="_blank"}.
+To add different icon images, you'd need to create your own style and refer to the images as shown in the symbology lab or add images at runtime via this [add image method](https://docs.mapbox.com/mapbox-gl-js/example/add-image/){:target="_blank"}.

-    **Delete or comment out** the following snipit:
+    **Delete or comment out** the following snippit:

     ```Javascript
 	var layerID = 'points';